Mizux/dotnet-native/README.md

 ![Legend](doc/legend.svg)

 ### Building local runtime Mizux.Foo Package
-note: for simplicity, in this git repository, we suppose the `g++` and `swig` process has been already performed.
+disclaimer: for simplicity, in this git repository, we suppose the `g++` and `swig` process has been already performed.
 Thus we have the C++ shared library `Native.so` and the swig generated C# wrapper `Native.cs` already available.
 note: For a C++ CMake cross-platform project sample, take a look at [Mizux/cmake-cpp](https://github.com/Mizux/cmake-cpp).
 note: For a C++/Swig CMake cross-platform project sample, take a look at [Mizux/cmake-swig](https://github.com/Mizux/cmake-swig).

+So first let's create the local `runtime.{rid}.Mizux.Foo.nupkg` nuget package.

-Here some dev-note concerning the csproj.
+Here some dev-note concerning this `runtime.{rid}.Foo.csproj`.
 - `AssemblyName` must be `Mizux.Foo.dll` i.e. all {rid} projects **must** generate an assembly with the **same** name (i.e. no {rid} in the name)
   ```xml
   <RuntimeIdentifier>{rid}</RuntimeIdentifier>